a-n-t-i-b-a-r-y-o-n/pnach-qt/README.md

 Having recently stumbled onto the lovely [Ritual](https://rust-qt.github.io/qt/) project for generating Qt 5.x Rust bindings, I was looking for a new GUI project to use as a testbed.

-Out of this, pnach-rs was born!
+Out of this, pnach-qt was born!

 ### Screenshots

-Here's two screenshots for now, demoing the program in my two favorite KDE themes: [Sweet Mars](https://store.kde.org/p/1393507/) & [Orchis](https://store.kde.org/p/1458927/).
+Here's two screenshots for now, demoing the program in my favorite light & dark KDE themes: [Sweet Mars](https://store.kde.org/p/1393507/) & [Orchis](https://store.kde.org/p/1458927/).
 Shoutout to eliverlara and vinceliuice for their beautiful themes!

 ![Dark theme](screenshots/dark_1.png)